GoogleCloudPlatform/marketplace-tools/examples/deployment-manager/autogen/multivm/README.md

 ### Generate the Deployment Manager template

-With the updated Autogen specification, run the following command to generate a Deployment Manager template:
+To generate a Deployment Manager template, run the following command with the updated Autogen specification:

 ```
 mpdev apply -f redis/configurations.yaml